Skip to main content

 • optimization

-Overall, the game is generally well-optimized, running smoothly even with many units and spells in play, and it performs well on low-end machines.
-However, some users report occasional freezing issues and poor optimization specifically in endless mode, which can detract from the experience.
-The frequent interruptions for choosing minions, relics, and spells can also feel invasive, impacting gameplay flow.
+The game is generally well optimized, running smoothly even with many units and effects on screen, and performs well on low-end machines.
+However, occasional brief freezes and poor optimization in endless mode have been noted, slightly impacting the experience.

 • “I would like to point out that the game appears to be pretty well optimized.”